How much will it cost?

 We estimate that it will cost you £8,500 – £11,000 a year to live and study as an undergraduate at Edinburgh, but it could be more or less, depending on factors such as your choice of accommodation and your lifestyle.

-You can find a breakdown of estimated living costs on the International Students website.
+You can find a breakdown of estimated living costs on the New students website.

 Some programmes also involve additional costs, for example studying abroad or compulsory field courses.

 You should make sure you are aware of these costs early on in your application process.

 Check our degree finder for information on any additional costs for your chosen programme.
 You can speak to staff in our admissions offices for more details.